Shanksville, Pennsylvania: September 11 attacks

 U.S. President George W. Bush and first lady Laura Bush visit Stonycreek Township near Shanksville on the first anniversary of the September 11 attacks.

 On September 11, 2001, during the terrorist attacks on the United States, Shanksville received worldwide attention after United Airlines Flight 93 crashed into a field in Stonycreek Township, 1.75 mi north of the town of Shanksville, killing all 40 civilians and four al-Qaeda hijackers on board.
-The hijackers had intended to fly the plane to Washington, D.C. and crash it into either the Capitol or the White House.
+The hijackers had intended to fly the plane to Washington, D.C. to crash it into a government building, likely the U.S. Capitol or the White House.
 However, after learning from family members via airphone of the earlier attacks on the World Trade Center and The Pentagon, the passengers on board revolted against the hijackers and fought for control of the plane, causing it to crash.
 It was the only one of the four aircraft hijacked that day that never reached its intended target.

 There are two memorials to the event.
 The original, temporary Flight 93 National Memorial to the passengers and crew of Flight 93 was located on a hill, about 500 yd from the crash site.
-On July 8, 2010, a new temporary entrance and memorial were opened at an area called "the Western Overlook".
-It is where the FBI set up their command center and where family members first saw the aftermath of the crash, bringing their own memorials, and where visitors can leave them today.
+On July 8, 2010, a new temporary entrance and memorial were opened at an area called the Western Overlook.
+It is where the FBI set up its command center, where family members first saw the aftermath of the crash, bringing their own memorials, and where visitors can leave them today.
 The initial phase of permanent construction of the Flight 93 National Memorial, including the visitors' center, was completed by the 10th anniversary in 2011.
-The memorial is built around the crash site, following the plane's flight path, and protecting the area of impact, known as the "Sacred Ground", which remains protected and accessible only to family members of the passengers and crew.
+The memorial is built around the crash site, following the plane's flight path, and protecting the area of impact, known as the Sacred Ground, which remains protected and accessible only to family members of the passengers and crew.

 Shanksville's volunteer firefighters and emergency personnel from the nearby towns of Central City, Somerset, and others rushed to the crash scene to search for survivors.
 Members of the New York City Fire Department donated to the Shanksville Volunteer Fire Department a cross-shaped piece of steel salvaged from the World Trade Center.
 Mounted atop a Pentagon-shaped base, it was installed outside the firehouse and dedicated on August 24, 2008.